storageos/storageos.github.io/_docs/manage/features/placement.md

 # Volume Placement

 Master volume placement can be influenced when the volume created by specifying the requested master node name in the `storageos.com/hint.master` label.
-When possible, the scheduled will place the master volume on this node.
+When possible, the scheduler will place the master volume on this node.
 If this is not possible, perhaps due insufficient capacity on the requested node, the scheduler evaluate remaining nodes and place the volume elsewhere.